STATOR

 Explicit reads · slot patches

-Product list rendered server-side, shipped as HTML.
-Each "Add to cart" button is bound through three reads: its class, its label, and the header cart counter.
-Clicking sends one event, and the response is three patches addressed by slot.
-The rest of the page doesn't re-render.
+Product list rendered server-side.
+Each "Add to cart" click sends one event; the response is a handful of patches addressed by slot.
+The rest of the page never re-renders.

 product list